Our Review of Philadelphia Airport

 Pros and Cons of Philadelphia Airport

-Hub: PHL Airport works as a hub for American Airlines and UPS Airlines and it is a focus city for Frontier Airlines.
+- Major airline hub: PHL serves as a hub for American Airlines and UPS Airlines, while also operating as a focus city for Frontier Airlines.

 Mini-Guide of the Airport (2' Guide)